recoilme/proxyhouse/README.md

 In case of errors:

-- wrong request (not POST with INSERT)-> send to client and grafite error400
+- wrong request (not POST with INSERT)-> send to 400 to client and grafite wrong_requests
-- clickhouse is down -> Send to graphite error count (+1) -> write packets to errors dir (by interval)
+- clickhouse is down -> Send to graphite ch_errors count (+1) -> write packets to errors dir (by interval)
-- every 60 seconds - try to resend packets from errors folder -> on error - silently skip
+- every 60 steps - try to resend packets from errors folder -> on error - silently skip
 - on start, if errors folder not empty -> try resend packets from errors folder to clickhouse -> on error - panic (manualy delete errors folder)

 ## Params